kvarak/dnd/docs/_Classes/feyblood.md

 ### Fey Blood
 The powers of your connected fey starts to grow.
-At 2nd level, select one of the following, based on the fey you are affected by.
+Select one of the following, based on the fey you are affected by.

 #### Nymph’s Charm
 You have a connections to the beautiful nymphs, and gain the following abilities:

 **Blinding Beauty**.
 As an ***action***, you can magically enhance your your beauty for up to 10 minutes while concentrating.
 During this time, a humanoid that might be interested in a creature of your race/sex, must succeed at a Wisdom save against your spellcasting DC to be able to look away from you.

-While displaying your beauty, if a humanoid starts its turn within 30 feet of the you and can see you, as an ***action*** you can force the creature to make a Constitution saving throw against your spellcasting DC.
+While displaying your beauty, as an ***action*** you can force a humanoid creature within 30 ft that can see you to make a Constitution saving throw against your spellcasting DC.
 On a failed save, the creature is magically blinded.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 A humanoid that isn’t surprised can attempt to avert their eyes.

 You can use this ability once, and regain expended uses of it when you finish a long rest.

 **Fey Kissed**.
 Your beauty begins to manifest in ways many find undeniable.
-Whenever you make a Charisma check when interacting with humanoids, your proficiency bonus is doubled if it applies to the check.
+Whenever you make a Charisma check when interacting with humanoids, you can reroll the check.
+You can do this a number of times equal to your Spark, and regain uses after a long rest.

 #### Soul of the Satyr
 You have a connections to the passionate satyrs, and gain the following abilities:

 **Faun’s Form**.
 Your body transforms, giving you tiny horns.
 You can use your horns to make a ram attack, which deals 1d6 bludgeoning damage.
 You count as proficient, and you add your Strength modifier to attack and damage rolls.
-Additionally, your land speed increases by 10 feet and you can pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.
+Additionally, your land speed increases by 10 ft and you can pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.

 **Charge**.
-If you move at least 10 feet in a straight line toward a Large or smaller creature and then hit it with your horns, the target must succeed a Strength saving throw DC 8 + your proficiency bonus + your Strength modifier or be pushed 5 feet away from you or knocked prone (your choice).
+If you move at least 10 ft in a straight line toward a Large or smaller creature and then hit it with your horns, the target must succeed a Strength saving throw DC 8 + your proficiency bonus + your Strength modifier or be pushed 5 feet away from you or knocked prone (your choice).
 You can then use your ***bonus action*** to make a melee attack.

 **Laughing Touch**.
 You can touch a creature to attempt to make it burst out laughing.
 If the creature fails a Wisdom saving throw against your spellcasting DC, the creature is incapacitated until the end of its next turn.
 Once affected, you can’t use this feature on that creature again for 24 hours.
 A creature is immune to this effect if it’s immune to being charmed.

 ### Unearthly Grace
-From 6th level, whenever you cast an enchantment spell of 1st level or higher, you gain a bonus to your AC and saving throws equal to your Spark until the end of your next turn.
+Whenever you cast an enchantment spell of 1st level or higher, you gain a bonus to your AC and saving throws equal to your Spark until the end of your next turn.

 Additionally, when you succeed a saving throw to resist being charmed by another creature, you can use your reaction to attempt to turn the charm back on that creature.
 The creature must succeed on a Wisdom saving throw against your spellcasting DC or be charmed by you for 1 minute or until the creature takes any damage.

 ### Pandemonium
-From 10th level, you can cast the *confusion* spell without expending a spell slot or providing material components for the spell.
+You can cast the *confusion* spell without expending a spell slot or providing material components for the spell.
 You can do this a number of times equal to your Spark, and can regain expended uses of it when you complete a long rest.

 Additionally you can expend a use to cast the spell at a higher spell level, e.g. spend two uses to cast it as a 5th level spell, 3 uses to cast as it as a 6th-level spell and so on.

 ### Enchanting Gaze
-Starting at 14th level, whenever a creature within 20 ft you attacks you, you may use your ***reaction*** to force the creature to make a Wisdom saving throw against your spellcasting DC.
+Whenever a creature within 20 ft you attacks you, you may use your ***reaction*** to force the creature to make a Wisdom saving throw against your spellcasting DC.
 This save is made with disadvantage if you or your companions has attacked it during the last round.

 On a failed save, the creature gains the charmed condition for 1 minute, or until you lose concentration.
 At the end of each of its turns, and whenever the charmed creature takes damage, it may repeat the saving throw to end the effect.
 On a successful save, the creature is immune to your Enchanting Gaze for 24 hours.